paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 (syst_4_3_5)=
 ## Petri Network

 Petri nets are a graphical technique for the representation and analysis of complex logical interactions among elements in a system.
 Petri nets allow describing the behaviour of a system by modelling the relationship between local states and local events Error: Reference source not found.
 They are able to model the various states of the system and how it evolves from one state to another when events (failures, repairs, periodic tests, mission phases, etc.) occur.
-A detailed description of Petri networks can be found in IEC 62551:2012  Error: Reference source not found.
+A detailed description of Petri networks can be found in {term}`IEC` 62551:2012  Error: Reference source not found.

 ```{admonition} Todo
 :class: todo